pda-freddi/zen-messages/README.md

 The objective was to build a javascipt terminal application that generates a random message output when run.

-I chose the theme of Zen messages that will bring inspiration, peace and contemplation topics.
+I chose the theme of Zen messages that spread inspiration, peace and contemplation topics for a random day of the week.

-## Requirements and How It Works
+## Requirements

 The application is very simple.
 The only requirement is to have Node.js installed on your machine.

+## How to run it

 1. Open the *Command Line Interface (CLI)* and clone this repository with the command:
 ```